bytenull1/Standing-Pose-Tool-Improved/README.md

 ### How i can change who's allowed to Mass Pose, or the spawn limit?
 Those are server settings, so they can only be changed from the server console or server.cfg (ragdollstand_mass_access, ragdollstand_mass_limit).
+By default, this function is only available to the superadmin, and no more than 36 models can be spawned at a time.

 ### (Addon name) is incompatible with this.
 Please report it in the appropriate discussion thread or in Github issues, and I'll see what can be done about it.
 But i cannot make any promises.